The Last Enemy

 - Publicity pictures of the Satazius with the 11" Eagle model were taken before filming (showing the original yellow colour).
 Other pictures of the Satazius with the Hawk over Moonbase Alpha were also taken.

-Library track: "Cosmic Sounds No. 3" composed by Georges Tperino (Chappell Recorded Music Library)
+- Library track: "Cosmic Sounds No. 3" composed by Georges Teperino (Chappell Recorded Music Library).
+A 40 second track near the start of the episode.

 - Rockets do not need a straight line of fire- in fact gravity will curve every trajectory.
 Current space probes bound for Mars or Venus typically reach their destination approx. 180 degrees (half an interplanetary orbit) away from the starting point.
 So reaching a planet permanently hidden by the sun would not be particularly difficult.
 For most of the journey, until it reaches the target, the missile would also be visible and course corrections could be made.